NMC Fitness to Practise Hearings

 Read more about NMC Investigations, which precede the NMC hearing process, to understand more about the types of cases that are closed at the NMC investigatory stages.

-[You can additionally download our NMC Hearing Stages Flowchart (in PDF) in A4 size for printing]
+You can additionally download our NMC Hearing Stages Flowchart (in PDF) in A4 size for printing

 The facts stage of the NMC hearing: The nurse is asked to identify him or herself and state their PIN number.
 The formal NMC charges (factual allegations) will be read out and the nurse will be invited to admit or deny each one in turn.
+For an example of a NMC Charge, see our article on Dishonest Nurses.

 The barrister (a lawyer) for the NMC will then give an oral opening summarising the evidence in the case.
 If there is agreement about the evidence and the nurse has admitted all of the facts, the nurse has an opportunity to clarify any matters of fact (if needs be).
 Where the nurse denies all or some of the charges, there will be a trial on the facts.
 Evidence will be admitted.
 It may be in witness form (oral testimony) or documentary form (called exhibits).
 The NMC will call its own witnesses of fact and the barrister for the NMC will take the witnesses through their evidence.

 So, by way of example, if a ward sister and a care assistant were to claim that they witnessed a nurse slapping a resident, they would be called to give evidence against the nurse.
 The nurse would then have an opportunity to question the witnesses, to challenge their assertions and recollections, and put their own case for the witnesses to agree with them or not as the case may be.
 If the nurse were to deny that she slapped the patient, she would not only challenge the witnesses about their recollection of events but the nurse would also put their own version of events to the witnesses, for them to have an opportunity to agree or rebut what the nurse was claiming.
 The nurse may instruct a barrister (lawyer) to represent them to put such questions to the witnesses.
 The NMC panel considering the case would also have an opportunity to ask questions of the witnesses.
 The nurse would then give evidence, supported by their own barrister (if they have instructed a barrister to act for them) who will take the nurse through their evidence.
 The barrister for the NMC would then ask questions of the nurse and directly challenge the nurse about their claims.
+The way the nurse witness answers the questions and their demeanour will be observed by the panel, while the witness gives evidence, and an assessment will be made of the witness’s credibility and honesty.

 The panel then has an opportunity to ask questions.
 The same process applies to witnesses who are subsequently called in support of the nurse, as part of the defence case.
 The NMC barrister and then the nurse (or their barrister) will then make closing submissions on why the panel should find for a particular side.
 The panel then receives legal advice from an independent Legal Assessor (usually a barrister) about the task that they have to undertake in assessing the evidence on the balance or probabilities.
 The Legal Assessor might give the committee further legal directions, based on the evidence heard and the determinations that need to be made.
 The NMC barrister and the respondent nurse (or their barrister) is then given an opportunity to address the panel further on the legal advice that has been received.
 The NMC panel operates in accordance with rules and statutory law, and certain case law (judge made law) may also be referred to.
 Some cases can be very legalistic, while others are less so, depending on the issues and the evidence before the panel, in a particular case.
 There may therefore in some cases be several hours of legal argument.